model-initiative/model_initiative/README.md

 A: Classic experiment in psychoacoustics B: Structure of the model comparison framework, models process sounds output by the experiment side.The output of the model is then fed to the detector which comes up with a decision/

-From the figure below, two sides can be observed: the experiment side and the model/detector side/
+From the figure below, two sides can be observed: the experiment side and the model/detector side

 ## Launching the experiment side
 Launching the experiment side requires a couple of matlab toolboxes: